raystack/meteor/plugins/extractors/http/README.md

 ## Entities

 The output depends entirely on the user-defined script.
-The script can emit zero or more entities of any supported type via `new_asset` and `emit`.
+The script can emit zero or more entities of any supported type via `new_entity` and `emit`.

 ## Edges